bitwarden/help/_articles/faqs/autofill-faqs.md

 1. Open Settings in your Android device.
 2. Scroll down and tap on Google.
 3. Tap on Auto-fill with Google and toggle it off.

+### Q: What do I do about 'Biometric unlock disabled pending verification of master password'?

+**A:** This most commonly occurs on iOS when you make a change to your device's biometrics settings (e.g. adding another finger to Touch ID).
+To resolve this error:

+1. **If you have [PIN Code]({{site.baseurl}}/article/unlock-with-pin/) verification active**, disable it.
+2. Log out of your Bitwarden mobile app.
+3. Check that your device settings are [setup to use Bitwarden for autofill]({{site.baseurl}}/article/auto-fill-ios/#keyboard-auto-fill).
+4. Log back in to your Bitwarden mobile app.
+5. Re-enable [PIN Code]({{site.baseurl}}/article/unlock-with-pin/) verification if you want to use it as a backup for [biometrics]({{site.baseurl}}/article/unlock-with-biometrics/).